jodyhagins/slotmap/README.md

 A slot map is an associative container where the **container generates keys** when you insert elements, unlike `std::map` where you provide the keys.
 Each key is a "generational index" - an index paired with a version counter - providing O(1) insertion, deletion, and lookup.

 The version counter solves the "dangling reference" problem.
 When you erase an element and later try to access it with an old key, the version mismatch safely returns "not found" instead of accessing garbage or a different element.
-When a slot is reused, its version increments, invalidating all previous keys that pointed to that slot.
+When a slot is reused, its version increments, invalidating all previous keys which pointed to that slot.

 Slot maps are commonly used in game engines (entity-component systems), resource managers, and any scenario requiring stable handles to objects that may be created and destroyed frequently.